 Of course!
 Use simple math to make that happen in the recipe below. 🙂

-I won’t lie: It’s rare for us to have leftover pancakes on pancake days, BUT if we do, you can keep them in a food-safe storage container in the refrigerator for a few days.
+It’s rare for us to have leftover pancakes, BUT if we do, we keep them in a airtight container in the refrigerator for a few days.

 Quick Tips and Tricks for the Best Pancakes